 Logo Explicode

-Explicode lets you write rich Markdown documentation directly inside your code comments, turning a single source file into both runnable code and beautifully rendered documentation.
+Explicode is an open-source project that lets you write rich Markdown documentation directly inside your code comments, turning a single source file into both runnable code and beautifully rendered documentation.

 View on GitHub